 About

-• I’m an award-winning scholar whose research has been federally funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) since 2019, when I was earning a Master’s degree at McGill University.
+• I’m an award-winning scholar whose research has been federally funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) since 2019, when I was pursuing graduate work at McGill University.

-• I’m the founder of Women of Letters, an initiative that’s creating spaces for women’s stories to be seen, celebrated, and shared.
+• I’m the founder and editorial director of Women of Letters, a longform interview series that’s creating spaces for women’s stories of professional success to be seen, celebrated, and shared.
+You can follow along by subscribing here.

 • I’m co-authoring a book with Miranda Dunham-Hickman that will be published by Routledge.